coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 end
 ```

 After that we have `cheftie.rb`.
-Current this is part of how Halite loads
+Currently this is part of how Halite loads
 code from inside the Chef run, but the plan is to replace it with a more
 Bundler-style mechanism after [Chef RFC060](https://github.com/chef/chef-rfc/blob/master/rfc060-metadata-gem-installation.md)
 is implemented.
 As it stands, `cheftie.rb` acts as an "entry point" which is